I Saw Ramallah | Mourid Barghouti

 Is there any other country in the world that so perplexes you with its names?
 Last time I was clear and things were clear.
 Now I am ambiguous and vague.
 Everything is ambiguous and vague.

-As he returns home for the first time since the Israeli occupation, Barghouti crosses a wooden bridge over the Jordan River into Ramallah and is unable to recognize the city of his youth.
-Sifting through memories of the old Palestine as they come up against what he now encounters in this mere ‘idea of Palestine’, he discovers how the joy of return and reunion is accompanied by a feeling of insurmountable loss.
-A tour de force of memory and reflection, lamentation and resilience, I Saw Ramallah is a deeply humane book, essential to any balanced understanding of today’s Middle East, and a lamentation on the conditions of exile.
+As he returns to Ramallah for the first time since the Israeli occupation, crossing a wooden bridge over the Jordan River, Barghouti is unable to recognise the city of his youth.
+He discovers how the joy of return and reunion is accompanied by a feeling of insurmountable loss.

 ‘Intensely lyrical.
 Much of this beautifully written and evocative book is a lamentation on the conditions of exile.’
 Guardian